KingPsychopath/RapPadMobile/README.md

 # RapPad Mobile

-## RapPad Mobile is in active development.

-This repo will change almost everyday.
-If you are interesting in helping develop, send me a note amir@rappad.co .
-Otherwise feel free to browse around.

 ### Getting started

 RapPad Mobile is the official mobile app for [RapPad](www.rappad.co).
 You can download it on the Google Play or iTunes (eventually).